District Goals

 Maintain, refine and provide accessibility for all students with regard to extra-curricular programs:

-3. Use the Sallee Trust for athletic and music needs where appropriate for 2024-2025.
+3. Use the Sallee Trust for athletic and music needs where appropriate for 2025-2026.
+Provide a detailed expenditure report to the Board from the 25-26 school year.

 4. Budget funds to promote and support the Fine Arts across GCSC.

-7. Audit all ECA programs for continued number of competitions available to our students.
+6. Audit all ECA programs for continued number of competitions available to our students.
 A comprehensive tracking of all students involved in ECA at GJHS and GHS.
-Information submitted to the Board at the end of the year.
+Information submitted to the Board for the 25-26 school year.
+Information should include: the activity, number of participants, and number of events.